 So, the silly season is over and we survived it!
 It is now time to take on the New Year.
 For some people, including myself, I find the New Year to be even more stressful than the festive season.
 It is back to work, back to reality and back to the daily grind.
 For some of us, we find ourselves looking for a job, the pressure of getting our kids back into routine and back to school starting, a new career or going back to school.
 The holiday is over and life begins abruptly – seemingly without warning.
-Holiday is over folks, and real life anxiety and pressure begins.
+The holiday is over folks, and real-life anxiety and pressure begins.

 Phew.
 I stressed myself out just writing that.

 Thing is, there are ways to combat the pressures guys – you know this!
 There is no need to wallow in your stresses, why risk a relapse (be it psychologically or physically), why regress?
 Take these steps to get on track, make the New Year as manageable as possible and get back to a sense of serenity.

 Let’s take a look at two of the main causes of relapse:

 • Feelings and emotions